Highways and Transportation stream

 There are also graduate workshops to develop personal skills, organisational knowledge and networking links within the council.

 Candidates can expect to work in a variety our offices across Kent.
 Our main offices are based in Maidstone, however placements may be anywhere in Kent.

 - a 2:1 degree or equivalent in Engineering, Geography, Transport Planning or related subject

-- a GCSE in Mathematics or Economics - Grade A to C or equivalent
+- a GCSE in Mathematics or Economics - grade A to C or equivalent (new grades 4-9)

-- a GCSE in English Language - Grade A to C or equivalent.
+- a GCSE in English Language - grade A to C or equivalent (new grades 4-9)

 All overseas applicants must have the UK equivalent.
 See our equivalency table to check if you meet our academic requirements.